DrRetroMod/lastblad-rom-extractor/README.md

 This was script was forked and heavily based on terminatorhex's Metal Slug extraction sctipt tool found here: https://github.com/terminatorhex/mslug-rom-extractor

+LLMs have been used in creating this, but it does exactly what it is meant to do.

 This project is provided for educational and preservation purposes only.

 It does not include any copyrighted game data, ROMs, or BIOS files.